Skip to Content

 • Automatic Evidence-Setting is a function that takes single observations from a dataset or sets of evidence from an Evidence Scenario File and performs inference with the current Bayesian network.

-• So, with Automatic Evidence-Setting, you can inspect — record by record — how each individual set of observations/evidence relates to the values inferred through the Bayesian network.
+• So, with Automatic Evidence-Setting, you can inspect — record-by-record — how each individual set of observations/evidence relates to the values inferred through the Bayesian network.

 • If the Bayesian network features a Target Node, Automatic Evidence-Setting compares the inferred values to the observed states.